 So what IS a PhD?

 It’s a very big piece of research that the candidate is responsible for producing.
 Although there may be training and learning aspects, these are to ensure that the candidate is at the level required to produce the research.
 Doing a PhD makes you no more or less awesome than anyone else doing a different job of their choice and working hard at it.
 The point is, it's just like anyone else doing a job that they believe in and work hard at.
-Yes we think our PhD is freakin' AWESOME but we couldn't do it if we didn't.
+Yes we think our PhD topic as super cool but we couldn't do it if we didn't.
 A lot of people feel that way about their jobs.
 In sum, a PhD is like a difficult job for which you get a specific qualification at the end.
 That’s it.

 Now is it time for coffee?*

 *Awful stereotype I know, but I really do require a lot of coffee.
 For the record, I know a lot of PhD candidates who run off enthusiasm and herbal teas.
 I'm still aspiring to that.